DavidWells/atom-react-autocomplete/readme.md

-# Atom React PropTypes autocomplete Plugin
+# React propTypes autocompletion atom plugin

-Autocomplete prop types for any react component.
+Autocomplete component names & prop types for any react component used in your project.

 DX for the win!

 ![Demo](https://cloud.githubusercontent.com/assets/532272/16675986/dffd63ae-447a-11e6-9ca7-2076d514a8e9.gif)